 ProgrammableWeb tracks the latest API news to keep you on top of the API economy

-We've added 6 APIs to the directory today in Visualizations, Motion, and Payments categories, among others.
-Also added are client libraries for Nike, MyFitnessPal and DuckDuckGo.
+We've added 6 APIs to the directory today in Pets, Gestures, and Astrology categories, among others.
+Also added were some code samples for use with two fantasy sports APIs.

 Less than a month after British Airways launched trial Shop and Order APIs, it added a Seat Availability API to the trial.
 The next API on the road map includes baggage data.

 Google Cloud Platform now allows an organization to use its own encryption keys to protect data for Compute Engine resources.
 The service is available in beta.

 The 2016 Honda Accord, set to go on sale in August, features integration with Apple CarPlay and Android Auto, as well as Honda Sensing sensor technologies.

 Security of API Economy is at stake as developers are being increasingly required to bake access controls directly into Web and IoT applications

 SmartBear released a new plug-in for the SmartBear Ready!
 API.
 The plug-in integrates with Microsoft's Azure API Management and allows the portal to import APIs to the Ready!
 API.